 |Rate Type||No Electric||With Electric ||Storage Box|

-Once the boat ramp is fully operational, a small fee will go into effect for use of the ramp and parking.
+The boat ramp is fully operational.
 The fee is $10 per day or $50 for an annual pass.
 There is no charge for property owners and residents, but an annual pass decal is required.
 Annual passes can be obtained at City Hall during normal business hours and can be purchased by cash, check or credit card.

 Mexico Beach Pier - CLOSED DUE TO RENOVATION

 The City Pier offers areas for fishing and places to just sit and enjoy the beautiful view.
 Restrooms facilities are also available.
 There is no charge for fishing or visiting our pier.
 Click here to review canal rules.